The 8 Best Electric Golf Push Carts

 • Plastic construction

-The MGI Zip Navigator was a hot contender for our best overall pick.
+The MGI Zip Navigator was a hot contender for our overall best electric golf cart.
 The only thing that pushed the CaddyTrek R2 in front was the superior construction materials.
-Still, there are some things that The Zip Navigator does better, so don’t write it off just yet.
+Still, there are some things that the Zip Navigator does better, so don’t write it off just yet.

-The main advantage these push carts have over most of the competition is the epic battery life.
+These motorized golf carts’ main advantage over most of the competition is the epic battery life.
 If you can push yourself to play 36 holes of golf, then the Zip Navigator is the perfect digital caddy for you.

 Even if you just play a standard 18 holes, it’s good to know you can take your time.
 You could stop for lunch after the 9th hole and accidentally leave the cart powered on, and you’ll still have enough battery to finish your round.

-A potential problem with auto-follow electric golf push carts is that they can get out of control when rolling down steep hills, only to spill the entire contents of your golf bag when they reach a flat surface.
-The MGI Zip Navigator avoids this by having built-in downhill speed control.
-Couple that with a sturdy brake system, and you’ve got yourself a reliable push cart for any hill.
+A potential problem with auto-follow mode electric golf push carts is that they can get out of control when rolling down steep hills, only to spill the entire contents of your golf bag when they reach a flat surface.
+Yet when using the MGI Zip Navigator, we had no such problem due to the built-in downhill speed control.
+Couple that with its sturdy brake system, and you’ve got yourself a reliable push cart for any hill.

-There’s also plenty of extra storage on the Zip Navigator, with plenty of power in the motors to push the extra weight.
+There’s also plenty of extra storage on the Zip Navigator and more than enough power in the motors to push the extra weight.

-Overall, these are high-quality products that justify their high price tag and are a perfect choice for those whose regular course is long and with many hills.
+Overall, this is a high-quality product that justifies its high price tag, and it’s a perfect choice for those whose regular course is long and has many hills.

-5. Bat-Caddy X4R Sport – Best Remote Control Cart
+5. Batcaddy X4R Sport — Best Remote Control Functionality

 Key Features: